 - At Bolder Academy, all students are monitored and their academic progress is regularly reviewed by their subject teachers.
-We also use a range of standardised assessments which may include Cognitive Ability Tests (CATs), the New Group Reading Test (a national reading test) in the Autumn Term, Progress Tests in Maths and English, as well as ongoing subject specific assessments. - Students' overall progress and wellbeing is monitored be the pastoral team.
+We also use a range of standardised assessments which may include Cognitive Ability Tests (CATs), STAR Reading Tests (part of the Accelerated Reader programme), Progress Tests in Maths and English, as well as ongoing subject specific assessments. - Students' overall progress and wellbeing is monitored be the pastoral team.